coderjun/randori-plugin-intellij-wiki/Plugin-Installation-Guide.md

 That's all for the plugin installation!

 ## Step 3: Creating a project
-Next, create a new project and select 'Randori module', give it a name and click on the 'New...' button next to the SDK listcontrol and select the directory where you unzipped the SDK to.
+Next, create a new project and select '_Randori module_', give it a name and click on the '_New..._' button next to the SDK listcontrol and select the directory where you unzipped the SDK to.

 Click 'Finish'.